NabilAidilreza/STARScraper/README.md

  # INSTRUCTIONS #
  Download your version of STARS Planner HTML and all 3 python files.

- Open menu.py and run generate_ics_file("STARS_TIM.html","14/08/2023") to generate the file
+ Open menu.py and run generate_ics_file("STARS_TIM.html","14/08/2023") to generate the file.

+ Make sure all files are under the same directory.

  # NOTE #
  DO RENAME FILE to "STARS_{placeholder}.html" so program can run.